LordNoxington/Rougey/README.md

 # Rougey
-An extremely janky Sub Rogue PvP routine.
+An <strike>extremely<stike/> janky Sub Rogue PvP routine.
 Was made primarly in 2s with a Frost Mage.

 To use spell queue system, macro your abilites like below:<br>
 #showtooltip Cloak of Shadows <br>